yxsamliu/llvm-project/clang/docs/ClangOffloadBundler.rst

                     embedded bundled code object this entry is not used by the runtime and so is generally an empty code object.

-      hip           Offload code object for the HIP language.
+      hip           Offload code object version 2 and 3 for the HIP language.
 The ``clang-offload-bundler`` is used to bundle the offload code objects.
 The bundled code object is embedded in the host code object as a data section with the name ``.hip_fatbin``.
+                    The code object version is determined by clang option -mcode-object-v3, -mno-code-object-v3, -mcode-object-version=2,
+                    or -mcode-object-version=3.

+      hipv4         Same as `hip` but for code object version 4 and above.
+The code object version is default or determined by -mcode-object-version=n where n is equal to or greater than 4.

       openmp        Offload code object for the OpenMP language extension.
       ============= ==============================================================